Employing a foreign national

 Additional statutory rules

 Besides the obligations of the IND, additional statutory rules apply to working with foreign employees.
-The Social Affairs and Employment Inspectorate (in Dutch: Nederlandse Arbeidsinspectie) checks whether you comply with these statutory rules.
+Read more about these rules on Zelfinspectie.nl.
+The Dutch Labour Inspectorate (in Dutch: de Nederlandse Arbeidsinspectie or NLA) checks whether you comply with these statutory rules.
 You are also responsible for ensuring compliance with the rules of the Foreign Nationals Employment Act (in Dutch: Wet arbeid vreemdelingen or Wav).
 Not only by yourself, but also by the employees and the temporary employment agency involved.
-Otherwise, you can get a high fine for violation of the Wav.
+Otherwise, you can get a fine for violation of the Wav.
+Read more about fines for violation of the Wav.

 See also